Inside the Family Courts

-To many, Family Courts are a mystery.
-In this special episode, Dr Joelle Grogan and guests will explain how they work, and the pilot scheme to make their work more transparent.
+To many, family courts are a mystery.
+In this special episode, Dr Joelle Grogan and guests explain how they work, and the pilot scheme to make them more transparent.

-Last year, more than a quarter of a million cases started in Family Court in England and Wales, and yet to most people the way they work is a mystery.
-Traditionally, they were always held in private, to protect sensitive information about the personal lives of those involved, particularly children.
+Last year, more than a quarter of a million cases started in Family Court in England and Wales.

 Since 2009 reporters have been allowed to attend hearings.
 But they weren't allowed to tell anyone what was said without the permission of the court, and judges could exclude them.